A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proof that Assumption holds for various families of distributions

 \subsection{Gaussian distributions with unknown variances}

-This case is interesting as the family is still parametric but the fact that there are two parameters make the proofs less direct as for SPEF.
-As mentioned in the main paper we prove a slightly relaxed version of (A4), and make the constant in (A3) depend on $n$.
-We explain this choice and why they lead to the same results as with (A3) and (A4) in our generic regret analysis.
+In this section we prove Lemma~\ref{lemm:cond_gauss} and Corollary~\ref{cor::G}.
+This case is interesting because the family is still parametric but the fact that there are two parameters make the proofs less direct than for SPEF.
+We first prove the lemma, and then detail how the proof scheme of Theorem~\ref{th::first_bound} can still be used to prove Corollary~\ref{cor::G}.

-We map an empirical distribution $F_n$ to its mean and variances, denoted by $\mu_n$ and $\sigma_n^2$.
-Then, for any $\mu \in \R$ without additional assumptions it holds that
+\paragraph{Proof of Lemma~\ref{lemm:cond_gauss}} Let us consider a distribution $F_n$, that is the empirical distribution of $n$ observations, and denote by $\mu_n$ and $\sigma_n^2$ respectively its expectation and variance, clipped to the range $[\mu_0^-, +\infty)$ and $(0, V]$.
+Then, for any $\mu \in \R$ we recall that